Length 11.5 km (7.1 miles)

 In a few blocks, High Street (after a couple of name-changes) merges into busy Bridge Road.
 Right where they come together, you can see the open lawn of the Moor to the north, where we will be returning later.

 After a while, you'll see a boat house on the other side of the river.
 The boat house belongs to the Cliveden estate, a mansion on a magnificent hilltop grounds owned at various times by dukes, earls, the Prince of Wales and then the wealthy American Astor family.
 Now it's a 5-star hotel, owned by the National Trust.

 |Path along the Thames|

 This is a busy road, so it's best to get away from it quickly.
-You can do this by crossing the road diagonally to the right, heading down the next side street, to continue westwards on School Lane.
+You can do this by crossing the road straight ahead, heading down the next side street, continuing westwards on School Lane.

 This quiet street curves towards the right until it runs into the main village High Street at the stone cross.

 |Head down this driveway to continue on the Green Way|

 After a farmhouse, the trail goes straight through a horse pasture: make sure you close the gates securely!
 At the far end of the pasture, you exit through another gate, cross a little bridge and then keep running north directly through a wide, open area of vegetable fields.

 |The trail goes right through this gate, past this friendly guy|

 |Green Way West: just follow the muddy path next to the ditch|